Meliodus254/Heart-Attack-Risk-Predictor/README.md

 The model uses the following inputs to make predictions:

-Feature	Description

-Age	Your age in years
+-Age	Your age in years

-Sex	Male or Female
+-Sex	Male or Female

-Chest Pain Type	Type of chest pain experienced (e.g., typical angina, asymptomatic, etc.)
+-Chest Pain Type	Type of chest pain experienced (e.g., typical angina, asymptomatic, etc.)

-Resting Blood Pressure	Measured in mm Hg
+-Resting Blood Pressure 	Measured in mm Hg

-Cholesterol	Serum cholesterol in mg/dl (requires a blood test)
+-Cholesterol	Serum cholesterol in mg/dl (requires a blood test)

-Fasting Blood Sugar	> 120 mg/dl (requires a blood test)
+-Fasting Blood Sugar	> 120 mg/dl (requires a blood test)

-Resting ECG Results	Results from resting electrocardiogram
+-Resting ECG Results	Results from resting electrocardiogram

-Maximum Heart Rate Achieved	Typically measured during a stress test
+-Maximum Heart Rate Achieved	Typically measured during a stress test

-Exercise Induced Angina	Chest pain during exercise
+-Exercise Induced Angina	Chest pain during exercise

-Oldpeak	ST depression induced by exercise relative to rest
+-Oldpeak	ST depression induced by exercise relative to rest

-Slope of ST Segment	Slope of the peak exercise ST segment
+-Slope of ST Segment	Slope of the peak exercise ST segment

-Number of Major Vessels	Detected by fluoroscopy (0–3)
+-Number of Major Vessels	Detected by fluoroscopy (0–3)

-Thalassemia	A blood disorder measured via blood tests or scans
+-Thalassemia	A blood disorder measured via blood tests or scans

 🧪 How to Get the Medical Values

 Some values require medical tests:

-Cholesterol and Fasting Blood Sugar: Ask for a basic lipid panel and glucose test at a clinic or hospital.
+-Cholesterol and Fasting Blood Sugar: Ask for a basic lipid panel and glucose test at a clinic or hospital.

-Resting ECG & ST Depression: Performed during an electrocardiogram (ECG).
+-Resting ECG & ST Depression: Performed during an electrocardiogram (ECG).

-Maximum Heart Rate Achieved & ST Slope: These are measured during a stress test.
+-Maximum Heart Rate Achieved & ST Slope: These are measured during a stress test.

-Thalassemia: Identified through a thalassemia screening or genetic test.
+-Thalassemia: Identified through a thalassemia screening or genetic test.

 Please consult your doctor or medical professional for help acquiring this data.